Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Rockies

 Geraldo Perdomo At The Plate

+- He ranks 47th in batting average, 19th in on base percentage, and 104th in slugging among the qualified batters in MLB play.

+- In 55.6% of his 99 games this season, Perdomo has picked up at least one hit.
+He's also had 26 multi-hit games.

-- In 6.1% of his games this year, he has gone deep, and 1.6% of his trips to the dish.
+- Looking at the 99 games he has played this year, he's hit a long ball in six of them (6.1%), and in 1.6% of his trips to the plate.

-- He has scored a run in 42 games this season, with multiple runs seven times.
+- He has scored in 43 games this season, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.